radianttap/WatchRingGenerator/README.md

-> Note: This is an old thing made as quickie tool in WatchKit 1.0 days.
-> Use it if you still find use for it, but it's abandoned (by me).
+---
+> Note: this is abandoned.
+I don't recommend to use it in new projects.
+---

 # WatchRingGenerator 1.1